y11i/caselaw-search/law_ai_mvp_plan.md

 - Enable users to query case law in natural language.
 - Provide concise summaries (facts, issue, holding, reasoning) with verified citations.
 - Use only open or user-provided data to minimize cost and licensing constraints.
+- Support hybrid retrieval that augments the local corpus with trusted web sources for broader coverage.

 ---